5G and coronavirus: a new conspiracy theory causes panic and looting

 Facebook also stated that it removes messages that link 5G to the coronavirus.

-“We are taking active steps to stop the spread of misinformation and malicious content on our platforms and provide people with accurate information about the coronavirus,” the company said.
+“We are taking active steps to stop the spread of misinformation and malicious content on our platforms and provide people with accurate information about the coronavirus,” the company said in a statement.
 “In line with our current policy against harmful misinformation, we are beginning to address false claims that link COVID-19 technology to 5G technology.”

 In March, a Facebook user named Ben Mackie linked 5G to a coronavirus, saying the virus did not exist.

 “They are trying to scare you with a fake virus when 5G towers are being built around the world,” he said.
 He also stated that Microsoft co-founder Bill Gates invented the technology and that it is an attempt to depopulate the world.
 Maki also said that vaccines being developed to fight the coronavirus are actually chips that will be implanted in humans.

 These claims have been refuted by British fact-checking FullFact and other experts.

 “This story about 5G is scientifically untrustworthy and, like other such misinformation, could divert attention from the fight against the COVID-19 epidemic,” said Dr. Jonathan Samet.
 Dean of the Colorado School of Public Health.

 Brendan Carr, an employee on the Federal Communications Commission, said on Twitter that COVID-19 was caused by a virus spreading from person to person rather than radio waves, and he reiterated that the Food and Drug Administration and the Environmental Protection Agency claimed 5G is safe.

 5G is a new ultra-fast wireless technology that is spreading around the world.
 In the US, major cities have 5G networks.
 5G is also available in a number of other countries such as China, South Korea, Germany and the UK.
 The technology is designed to change the way we live and is expected to power everything from self-driving cars to advanced augmented reality experiences.

 5G and health problems?